When I look at some runners’ training, I want to claw my eyes out: it’s so boring.

 If I can beat almost 17,000 other runners, I thought it would be helpful to share some great ideas on how to help you do the same!

-To see all the info, check out the 44 page guide (and videos) here.
+To see all the info, check out the guide here.

 Here’s a few things you can expect: